thorchain/Resources/Whitepapers/THORChain/whitepaper-en.md

 **Maintaining Assets**.
 All of a user’s assets can be viewed inside a single wallet interface.
 Asset details `(name, ticker)` can be trustlessly queried from the `GenAcc` whilst prices for assets can be queried from CLPs.
 Bridge accounts can also be queried from GenAccounts for tokenised assets (tokenised Bitcoin), so users can easily send external assets across the ecosystem.

-### Trading
+### Asset Swaps

-**Trading a CLP**.
+**Using CLP**.
 Users can swap assets from inside their wallets by simply sending to CLPs for each assets.
 Pricing is shown ahead of time, as well as any expected liquidity fees.
 The advantage of trading a CLP instead of a public order book is that the swap can be performed immediately, with transparent fees and trustless pricing.

-**Executing a Trade**.
+**Executing a Swap**.
 Users can import their key pairs or entropy to a decentralised exchange built on THORChain.
 They have immediate access to all of their assets for public trading.

 **Creating & Updating an Order**.
 Users can seamlessly move Rune or any other token into a trade account and create a public Buy or Sell order (depending on the side).
 The Order can be updated at any time.
 If performed in a Wallet or on an Exchange front-end, the developer may insert an optional fee for development revenue.
 This fee is public and encourages price competition.